 1. Magnesium

-56% of the population has a magnesium deficiency.
+56% of the population is magnesium deficient.
 Magnesium is a mineral that plays many important roles, including preventing heart disease and diabetes, regulating blood pressure and maintaining healthy cholesterol levels.
 It is also essential for healthy cell functions.
-Many doctors do not know the difference between serum magnesium and RBC magnesium.
-Serum levels must be tightly regulated by the body, or the heart will stop beating.
-Therefore, serum concentration is usually maintained by your body, at the expense of magnesium levels in cells.
-Most labs just measure serum level and patients are falsely told that their magnesium is normal.
+Many physicians do not know the difference between serum magnesium and RBC magnesium.
+Serum levels must be tightly regulated by the body or the heart will stop beating.
+Therefore, serum concentration is usually maintained by your body at the expense of magnesium levels in cells.
+Most laboratories just measure serum level and patients are falsely told that their magnesium is normal.

 So it is better to measure Magnesium Intracellular.